- Verlag: Photographie Gabler, Interlaken

 - Photographie R. Gabler, Interlaken.

 Johann Adam Gabler, (25 March 1833 to 19 May 1888).
-In 1861, German-born Gabler moved to Switzerland, initially as a carriage maker and two years later was working in photography.
+In 1861, German-born Gabler moved to Switzerland, initially as a carriage maker but two years later he was working in photography.
 He worked as a photographer in the Emmental valley (1864 and 1866-1869) and in the Bernese Oberland.
-In 1870, Gabler built a house1 with a photographic studio in Interlaken, where the tourism industry began to flourish and where he produced photo panoramas, landscape photographs, cartes-de-visite, stereotypes and studio portraits of folkloric types of the Bernese Oberland.
+In 1870, Gabler built a house with a photographic studio in Interlaken, where the tourism industry began to flourish and where he produced photo panoramas, landscape photographs, cartes-de-visite, stereotypes and studio portraits of folkloric types of the Bernese Oberland.
 His successors built up this branch of business and founded a publishing house that distributed postcards.
 Gabler operated his business as a hiking photographer with the production of personal photographs.
 Unlike his competitors, he advertised the possibility of re-ordering.
 Many of his approximately 10,000 photographs have the character of romantic travel souvenirs.
 He won recognition in the 1873 World Exhibition in Vienna.
-He founded the Swiss Photographic Association (SPhV) (1886-1899)3.
-After his death in 1888, his son from his first marriage, Arthur Gabler (died 1927), and his second wife, Rosina, took over the business.
-Photographie R. & A. Gabler was very successful though after 1905 Rosina Gabler continued the business without Arthur as Photographie R. Gabler.
+He founded the Swiss Photographic Association (SPhV) (1886-1899).
+After his death in 1888, his son from his first marriage, Arthur, and his second wife, Rosina, took over the business.
+Photographie R. & A. Gabler was very successful though, after 1905, Rosina Gabler continued the business without Arthur as Photographie R. Gabler.
 With the collapse of tourism in WWI the business declined and it came to an end with the death of Rosina Gabler in 1921.
+Arthur died in 1927.

 Some of Gabler’s negatives are among the earliest iodine collodion plates produced in Switzerland.

-Source: Deutscher Pionier warb mit Oberländer Sujets Hans Heimann
+Sources: Deutscher Pionier warb mit Oberländer Sujets Hans Heimann; Photobibliotek.ch; photoCH;

 Vincenzo Galea di Antonio